Mireille Eagan: Performance

-At the age of 11, Mireille Eagan recorded the theme song for Katie and Orbie, an animated television series aimed at preschoolers, originally broadcast in Canada in 1994 by the Family Channel.
-The show later aired in the United States on PBS from 1996–1997 and on Disney Channel from 1997-2000.
+At the age of 11, Mireille Eagan went to Ottawa to recorded the theme song for Katie and Orbie, an animated television series aimed at preschoolers, originally broadcast in Canada in 1994 by the Family Channel.
+The show later aired in the United States on PBS from 1996 to 1997 and on Disney Channel from 1997 to 2000.
 In Canada, the series aired on Family and Playhouse Disney until 2012.
 The theme song as well as the music was written and composed by her uncle Edmund Eagan who had also worked as a composer on several television series and films such as Cyberchase, Hoze Houndz, The Railway Dragon, The Rick Mercer Report, Monster Force and various For Better or For Worse specials as well as a synthesizer on early episodes of The Raccoons.